Weltskaiser/mkvwriter/README.md

 the old buildsystem with CMake.
 I've only built it for Linux & Android NDK, though I welcome contributions from anyone interested in using it on other platforms.

+## License ##

+Thanks to Steve, John, and Jory, this library is now licensed under the MIT license.
+See LICENSE.txt, for details.

 ## Releases ##